Meberem/LibraryManager-wiki/Using-LibMan-in-Visual-Studio.md

-This topic discusses how to use LibMan from inside Visual Studio.

-# Overview of LibMan in Visual Studio
+# Visual Studio support for LibMan

 Visual Studio has built-in support for using LibMan in Web Projects, including: